-Agency Customer Group Customer Customers served annually Potential annual customers State and local agencies and officials Agencies and officials 725 889 Virginia library community(academic, special, K-12, public) Public library systems 91 91 State agency resource centers State agency resource centers 10 10 State document depository libraries State document depository libraries 13 13 Library visitors and researchers Visitors to the Library of Virginia 190,000 225,000 Library web site user sessions Visitors to the Library's Web site 2,220,000 2,500,000
+Agency Customer Group Customer Customers served annually Potential annual customers State and local agencies and officials Agencies and officials 725 889 Virginia library community(academic, special, K-12, public) Public library systems 91 91 State agency resource centers State agency resource centers 10 10 State document depository libraries State document depository libraries 11 11 Library visitors and researchers Visitors to the Library of Virginia 215,000 225,000 Library web site user sessions Visitors to the Library's Web site 3,600,000 4,600,000

-Increased visitation to use Library resources, exhibits and programs: Programming and recreational travel associated with the recent 400th anniversary of the settlement of Virginia is expected to continue to have on impact on visitation to the Library and use of its resources.
+Increased visitation to use Library resources, exhibits and programs: An increase in educational programming and a strong interest in Virginia history are expected to continue to have on impact on visitation to the Library and use of its resources.

-Expanded online access to resources and services: The Library recently negotiated access to an online database to over 600 national newspapers, giving full text access and search capability to members of the General Assembly and state agency personnel.
+Expanded online access to resources and services: Access to new digital portals like Digitool and the increasing availability of digitized material from the Library's collections is nationally recognized and attracting increased public awareness and use.
 The outcome of the National Digital Newspaper Program undertaken with the National Endowment for the Humanities will continue to increase visitation to the Library's Web site.